hoylen/woomera/README.md

   result page.

 - Responses can be read from a stream of data.

+- Ability to test a Web server without needing a Web browser.

+- Pipelines of patterns for matching against URLs to allow sophisticated processing, if needed - allows requests to be processed by multiple handlers (e.g. to log/audit requests before handling them) and different exception handlers to be set for different resources;

 **Note:** This version **requires Dart 2**.
 Please use version "<3.0.0" if running **Dart 1**.